Military Family Resources

 Texas Military Installations

-- Texas has the 2nd largest population of military- connected students, more than 89,000 attending public schools.
+- Texas is the 2nd largest state in the nation, with over 89,000 military connected students, attending public and open-enrollment charter schools.

-- Military-connected children are in every school region of Texas.
+- Public and open-enrollment charter schools have identified military connected students in every school region of Texas.

 Military Rank Insignia's (outside source)